Amen Corner (band)

-Amen Corner were a Welsh rock group formed in Cardiff, Wales.
+Amen Corner were a Welsh rock group formed in Cardiff.
 They are best known for their hits "Bend Me, Shape Me" (1968), "High in the Sky" (1968) and the chart-topper "(If Paradise Is) Half as Nice" (1969).

 Career

 The band, formed in late 1966, was named after The Amen Corner, a weekly disc spin at the Victoria Ballroom (later to become The Scene Club) in Cardiff, Wales, where every Sunday night Dr. Rock would play soul music from the United States.